 Therefore, IF the recollections of those who were at the coalface at the time aren’t collected now, they almost certainly never will be.
 And the sad consequence of that (yes… complacency) will be an irreplaceable span of music history – Island’s legacy, contextually set within its own socio-political milieu – not being preserved, as it should be for future generations.

 When complete, the individual #IBoR volumes will represent the entire compendium of Island LP records which began when Lance Haywood at Half Moon was released in 1959 to when Chris Blackwell sold to what is now Universal in 1989.

-Each volume will be a limited run of 750, hand-numbered copies.
+Each volume will be issued as a limited edition to a maximum of 1500 individually hand-numbered copies.

 This page will be updated with more news about The Island Book of Records together with our FaceBook page.